salcedoe/MtMdocs/docs/matlabBasics/BinaryNumbers.md

 ### Integers

 **Integer Class**.
 Integer class variables can store only whole numbers in each element.
-Integer classes typically require far less memory per element than floating class.
+Integer classes typically require far less memory per element than floating classes.
 However, they can only handle a small range of values, such as 0-255.

-Digital Images are often stored in an unsigned integer class.
+Digital images are often stored in an unsigned integer class.
 The most common ones that we will be using for digital images are [uint8] and [uint16].

 ![Table of Integer classes][MATLAB_numeric_classes]{width=400px}

 [MATLAB_numeric_classes]: images/numeric_classes.png

-There are other integer classes ([int8](http://www.mathworks.com/help/matlab/ref/int8.html){target="_blank"}, [int16](http://www.mathworks.com/help/matlab/ref/int16.html)){target="_blank"}, which are signed (i.e. can have negative values), but we will not use these classes in this tutorial.
+There are other integer classes ([int8](http://www.mathworks.com/help/matlab/ref/int8.html){target="_blank"}, [int16](http://www.mathworks.com/help/matlab/ref/int16.html){target="_blank"}), which are signed (i.e. can have negative values), but we will not use these classes in this tutorial.

 #### Memory Considerations